For many of us, a "Tarot card reading" means a woman in flowing robes, leaning over a small table in a candlelit room, foretelling impending doom.

 But that's not really what Tarot cards are about.
 In fact, they're not even really meant to tell your fortune or future.
-According to The Hermetic Order of the Golden Dawn, "The most powerful sources of information come from within; the Tarot aids in coming in contact with one's Higher Self."
+As the occult organization The Hermetic Order of the Golden Dawn says, "The most powerful sources of information come from within; the Tarot aids in coming in contact with one's Higher Self."

-- Find the best level of detail: Your question should be focused, but not overly detailed.
-Rather than looking at one particular aspect of a problem, find a way to look more broadly at it.
-For example, rather than asking how you can make your home life less chaotic, ask how you can better balance kid schedules and adult schedules.
-That is a focused question.
-But do not go so far as to ask how you can coordinate baseball, soccer and Cub Scout schedules and still have family time -- that's too detailed.
+- Find the best level of detail: Your question should be focused but not overly detailed.
+Rather than looking at one aspect of a problem, find a way to look more broadly at it.
+For example, rather than asking how you can make your home life less chaotic, ask how you can better balance the family's schedules.
+That's a focused question.
+But do not go so far as to ask how you can coordinate baseball, soccer and Cub Scout schedules and still have family time — that's too detailed.
 Only include the minimum level of detail needed in order to express what you want to learn from the cards.

-- Focus on yourself: If the reading is for yourself, make sure your question focuses on you rather than on someone else who you think may be the root of your problem.
-For example, asking why your son is experimenting with drugs is focusing on him, not you.
-Asking what role you play in your son's decision to experiment with drugs brings the focus of the question back to you.
+- Focus on yourself: If the reading is for you, make sure your question centers on you rather than on someone else who you think may be the root of your problem.
+For example, asking why your teenager is experimenting with drugs is focusing on them, not you.
+Asking what role you play in your teen's decision to experiment with drugs brings the question back to you.

-- Stay neutral: In order to stay open to other points of view, your question has to be neutral and not convey a preconceived notion that your view is necessarily the right one.
-The cards can give you guidance if you ask for it.
+- Stay neutral: Your question shouldn't convey a preconceived notion that your view is necessarily the right one.
 For example, asking why you're doing more work around the house than your spouse isn't neutral; asking how you can get more cooperation from your spouse when it comes to housework is neutral.

-- Be positive: Make sure your question is stated in a positive rather than negative way.
+- Be positive: This one's straightforward.
 Instead of asking why a specific event hasn't happened, ask what you can do to help make that event happen.

 Open readings address the larger aspects of your life rather than a specific problem area or question.
 They're usually done when you're entering a new phase of life, such as getting married, graduating from college or starting a family.
 You can somewhat direct the reading if you have a general area you want to cover, such as your career or health, but that's as specific as the direction gets.